Clean Air Zones (CAZ) in the UK – the 2023 guide

 Battery Electric Vehicles (BEVs) | Automatically compliant |

-Some CAZ keep certain days of the year as exemptions (for example, public holidays), whereas others are permanent.
-There’s a lot of variation from city to city when it comes to specific terms and conditions of the CAZ, but largely they all subscribe to one of the above-mentioned ‘classes’ and share compliance criteria.
+Some CAZs keep certain days of the year as exemptions (for example, public holidays), whereas others are permanent.
+There’s a lot of variation from city to city when it comes to specific terms and conditions; however, they all subscribe to either Class A, B, C, or D and meet the compliance criteria.

 How do I know if my car is CAZ-compliant?

-Since every Clean Air Zone in the UK, including Scotland’s Low Emission Zones, uses the same emissions standards criteria as London’s ULEZ, you can use our ULEZ Checker to make sure your car is compliant.
+Since every Clean Air Zone in the UK uses the same emissions standards criteria as London’s ULEZ, you can use our ULEZ Checker to make sure your car is compliant.

 Where am I charged to drive a non-compliant car?